Is Task-Specific Training Necessary for Anomaly Detection?: Experiments and Analysis

 These results indicate that, even when category mixture is removed and each class is evaluated independently, the same pattern holds: image-level metrics are nearly saturated, but localization continues to benefit from additional anomaly-free evidence, and RAD provides robust, persistent localization gains across the full single-class scaling range.

 \paragraph{Multi-class Scaling.} We next pool anomaly-free images across categories and study how a multi-class detector behaves as the total anomaly-free samples increases.
-This setting reflects imbalanced deployments in which some categories (e.g., newly onboarded products) have only a handful of anomaly-free references even when the global pool is large.
+This setting evaluates how performance changes as normal coverage increases uniformly across all categories.

 Fraction scaling mirrors the metric-scaling trend observed in the single-class setting.
 This indicates that the dominant challenge is refining a precise and stable \emph{localization} boundary rather than achieving coarse image-level detection.
-In the most data-constrained regime with $\tau{=}0.05$, RAD exhibits strong plug-and-play behavior and achieves clear gains over the strongest unified baseline Dinomaly, improving Image AUROC by \textbf{4.9$\uparrow$} and Pixel AP by \textbf{16.8$\uparrow$}.
+In the most data-constrained regime with $\tau{=}0.05$, RAD exhibits strong plug-and-play behavior and achieves clear gains over the strongest unified baseline Dinomaly, improving I-AUROC by \textbf{4.9$\uparrow$} and P-AP by \textbf{16.8$\uparrow$}.
 Even at $\tau{=}1.00$, RAD still retains advantages in localization, indicating consistent benefits across the full cold-start scaling range.

-\paragraph{Incremental-class Scaling.} How well can a deployed multi-class detector onboard a new class over time without retraining?
+\paragraph{Incremental-class Scaling.} How well can a deployed multi-class detector onboard a new class over time without re-training?
 To answer this, we fix a training set of four relatively challenging categories (\textit{carpet}, \textit{metal\_nut}, \textit{toothbrush}, \textit{leather}) and introduce a new class \textit{transistor} with a gradually increasing ratio $\tau$ of target-class anomaly-free images.

-At $\tau{=}0.01$, where only two \textit{transistor} anomaly-free images are available, RAD already attains $93.0$ Pixel AUROC (95.4\% of its full performance).
-Relative to Dinomaly, this corresponds to gains of \textbf{20.6$\uparrow$} in Pixel AP, and \textbf{17.2$\uparrow$} in AUPRO.
+At $\tau{=}0.01$, where only two \textit{transistor} anomaly-free images are available, RAD already attains $93.0$ P-AUROC (95.4\% of its full performance).
+Relative to Dinomaly, this corresponds to gains of \textbf{20.6$\uparrow$} in P-AP, and \textbf{17.2$\uparrow$} in AUPRO.
 These localization margins remain large throughout the scaling process.
 While image-level metrics for both methods become nearly saturated, RAD consistently lifts the entire pixel-level scaling curve for \textit{transistor}.